Dev-PeterT/Game-Dev-Tool-Kits/Game Mechanics/Gravity Manipulator/README.md

 ```
 >**Note:** Attach GravityManipulator to any GameObject to make it a gravity source.
 Attach GravityBody to any Rigidbody-based object to make it responsive to custom gravity.

-### 2. Call necessary functions in Start and FixedUpdate
+### 2. Call the necessary functions in Start and FixedUpdate

 ```csharp
 	void Start() {